 Lewes Cultural Scene

-Lewes, the county town of East Sussex, England, has a rich history that dates back to the Saxon era.
-The name "Lewes" is believed to derive from the Old English word "hlæw," meaning hill or barrow, reflecting the town's location on a hill overlooking the River Ouse.
-By the 10th century, Lewes had become a fortified settlement, or "burh," under King Alfred's network of defenses against Viking invasions.
-The town's strategic position made it an important center for trade and governance during the medieval period.
-The Normans further fortified Lewes by building Lewes Castle, initially constructed of wood and later rebuilt in stone, which still stands as a prominent landmark today.
+Lewes, the county town of East Sussex, has a rich history that dates back to the Saxon era.
+Its name is believed to derive from the Old English word "hlæw," meaning hill or barrow, which reflects its location on a hill overlooking the River Ouse.
+By the 10th century, Lewes had become a fortified settlement under King Alfred's network of defenses against Viking invasions.
+The Normans further strengthened the town by building Lewes Castle, a lasting landmark that still stands today.
+In 1264, the Battle of Lewes took place, where Simon de Montfort’s forces defeated King Henry III, leading to the formation of England's first parliamentary government.
+During the medieval period, Lewes thrived as a river port, exporting wool and grain.

 Visit our main Pages